MaastrichtU-CDS/nlp-datau/README.md

 6. Navigate to the desired notebook in the browser (directory notebooks)

-7. Data can be copied to the resources/data folder
+7. Data can be copied to the resources/data folder (needs to be created)